 Let Meramec Family Dentistry help you decide if you can keep your wisdom teeth

 Our wisdom teeth are our most efficient and strongest molar during prehistoric times.
-Now that they lost their purpose and became a cause of dental issues, removing your wisdom teeth would be the smart choice.
+Now that they lost their purpose and become a cause of dental issues, removing your wisdom teeth would be the smart choice.

 In providing the best wisdom teeth removal in Arnold, Meramec Family Dentistry provides two types of tooth extraction to cater to the dental needs of our community.